MuWahLee/wireframe/README.md

 					</section>
 					<section id="building-personas">
 					<h3>Great!
 How do we build a <em>persona</em> then?</h3>
-						<p>Well, there's an excellent explanation on the <i>usability.gov</i> website, so rather than reinvent the wheelhere, we'll just linke to that.
+						<p>Well, there's an excellent explanation on the <a href="http://www.usability.gov/how-to-and-tools/methods/personas.html">usability.gov website</a>, so rather than reinvent the wheelhere, we'll just linke to that.
 Go check it, then come back and we'll build our personas.</p>
-						<a href="http://www.usability.gov/how-to-and-tools/methods/personas.html">usability website</a>
+						<a href="http://www.usability.gov/how-to-and-tools/methods/personas.html">usability.gov website</a>
 						<p>So let's tak a look at our three example personas...</p>
 					</section>
 					<section id="Persona-WDI">